hpc-ulisboa/posit-neuralnet/README.md

 - Optimizer: SGD

 ## Usage
-- Copy the CMakeLists.txt inside examples and adapt to your setup, namely, the directories of universal and PositNN
+- Copy the CMakeLists.txt inside examples and adapt to your setup, namely, the directories of universal and PositNN, and number of threads
 - Build your project
 ```shell
 $ mkdir build; cd build